-the state of the s

-SEMESTER IV

-OFC 256 Office Management 3

-OFC 803-804 e or

-Elective(s) 3-4

-CIS 160 Data Communications 3

-+ Electives

-++ Electives 3

-15-16

-• • • • •

-Minimum Hours Required: 62

-······································ , rioquirod 02

-•

-+ Electives-must be selected from the following:

-OFC 143 Contemporary Topics in Office Careers

-OFC 182 OFC 282 Introduction to Word Processing Equipment Word Processing Applications nt 1

-OFC 283 Specialized Software 1

-•

-+ + Electives-must be e selected from the following:

-• . · ·

-BUS 105 Introduction to Business

-BUS 234 Business Law 3

-MGT 136 Principles of Management 3

-Students may be place by prayious training a ed in typing courses based on pro-ficiency leve xperience, and/or placement tests.
-I determined

-ey provides warming, o npononios, and or padomant tasis.

-• • ÷

-Note:

-• •

-OFC 160 Equivalent to 192, 193, and 194

-'

-OFC 172 Equivalent to

-OFC 190 Equivalent to 179, 182, and 185

-••

-Must be repeated for ment/software. r credit two additional times using different emp hasis/equip-

-• •:

-to the first of the second •

-NOTE: Students enrolling in this program who plan to

-transfer to a four r-year institution should consult an advi-

-sor or counselor regarding transfer requirements and the transferability of these courses to the four-year institution
+SEMESTER IV OFC 256 CIS 160 OFC 803-804 Elective(s) + Electives ++ Electives Office Management Minimum Hours Required: + Electives-must be selected from the following: OFC 143 OFC 182 OFC 282 OFC 283 Contemporary Topics in Office Careers + + Electives-must be e selected from the following: BUS 105 BUS 234 MGT 136 Introduction to Business Students may be place by previous training, ea ed in typing courses based on proficiency level determined xperience, and/or placement tests.
+Note: OFC 160 Equivalent to 192, 193, and 194 OFC 172 Equivalent to 176, 177 and 178 OFC 190 Equivalent to 179, 182, and 185 : Must be repeated for ment/software. r credit two additional times using different emphasia/equiptransfer to a four s enrolling in this program who plan to r-year institution should consult an advi- regarding transfer requirements and the transferability of these courses to the four-year institution